Spray Sunscreen: Benefits, Usage, And Tips From The Experts

 How To Use Spray Sunscreen

 Applying spray sunscreen is a little bit different — and sometimes trickier — than sunscreen lotion.
 With the lotion, you can see exactly where it's going.
-That’s not always the case with spray.
+As mentioned above, that’s not always the case with spray.

 General Application Instructions